 Aside from the brilliant shots of vans taken in their urban contexts what really brings this publication together is the text.
 Made up of an intro and a six part essay to accompany the photos the monograph provides a thoughtful examination of the subject.
 It’s explained that rather than being a localised event, graffiti placed on vans becomes an all-city phenomenon because of the utility of the vehicle.
 The nature of this transient surface may also allow graffiti to remain much longer than on other locations such as a train or shutter.

-Volume three of Names and Places is a thoughtfully produced publication.
-The photographs are of a good quality while the author has something interesting to say about the topic.
-The magazine doesn’t focus on vans simply for their novelty but rather as a way of exploring how graffiti interacts with the urban environment.
+Volume three of Names and Places is a thoughtfully produced publication, the photographs are of a good quality, while the author has something interesting to say about the topic.
+The focus of the magazine is a deliberate way of exploring how graffiti interacts with the urban environment, and the end result is a really interesting read.